Alfred Joseph Baker: Professional career

 Like his father, Baker was by profession an auctioneer, trading as Baker & Sons.
 In July 1875, the firm is listed as selling a property known as The Forge at Egham, Surrey, and in November 1894, they were auctioning a plot of land at Egham.

-Baker collapsed and died on 3 January 1900 while running to catch a train at Willesden Junction station.
+Baker collapsed and died on 3 January 1900, aged 53, while running to catch a train at Willesden Junction station.